cbaggers/tables/join-notes.md

 The join has a primary table and secondary table

-Anyhoo the secondary of the join is the one that the join is defined on
+The secondary of the join is the one that the join is defined on

 The primary can have more rows than the secondary (as the primary may be joined to multiple tables)